MontgomeryLab/RNA-integrate/Shiny_App/README.md

 Welcome to the R Shiny DESeq2 graphics app by the Montgomery Lab at Colorado State University.
 This pipeline uses tabulated counts files from mRNA or small RNA sequencing experiments to produce differential gene expression (DGE) analysis results and visualizations.
 In addition to the interactive app interface, the pipeline saves csv, pdf, or html files to an output folder within the local directory off the app script as well as a YAML describing the user input parameters used for that experimental run.

-The app can be launched within R studio using the following command:

-`shiny::runApp("Montgomery_DESeq2_App.R")`

-Or in the command line as such:

-`R -e 'shiny::runApp("Montgomery_DESeq2_App.R")'`
+To Launch This App:

+1. Clone the repository
+2. Open the latest version of Rstudio
+3. Set the working directory to the 'Shiny_App' folder of the repository
+4. In the console, run `shiny::runApp()`
+5. The app should appear in its own window
+6. Demo files are present within the directory.
+See [User Inputs](#user-inputs) for more information

 ## Installation

 This app has been developed and tested with R version <strong>4.1.2</strong>.
 Several packages are required in order to launch and run the app.
-These packages will be installed if necessary within the markdown code, but note that some packages may be difficult to install if version inconsistencies and dependency issues arise.
+These packages will be installed if necessary within the app code, but note that some packages may be difficult to install if version inconsistencies and dependency issues arise.
 For troubleshooting, we suggest trying to install any troublesome packages individually within R studio.
 We recommend using BioConductor for installing <strong>tximport and DESeq2</strong>.
 To install a package individually, use the following command in R:

 `install.packages("Package Name")`